powahftw/InstaStories/README.md

 # InstaStories
 Simple web app to get and save users stories from IG.
-It's useful to archive your friends stories!
+It's useful to archive users stories!

 It saves the images and videos in a subdirectory structure based on username/date/story_id.